digital-craftsman-de/ids/README.md

 ### Creating a new id

-The bulk of the logic is in the `BaseId` class.
+The bulk of the logic is in the `Id` class.
 Creating a new id is as simple as creating a new class and extending from it like the following:

 ```php
 <?php